 'The First Carvers' is one of the stories about the Haida learning carving from the supernatural world.
-This rattle was carved from yellow cedar, inlaid with copper and abalone, and painted by Haida master carver Jay Simeon.
+This rattle was carved from one piece of yellow cedar, inlaid with copper and abalone, and painted by Haida master carver Jay Simeon.

 "This rattle was inspired by a Haida story about the origin of the house post.
 A story we studied in one of the language classes I took at Old Masset.
 'A group of Yakoun Stlaang got tired and took a break while they were paddling toward Rose Spit.
 Looking over the edge of the canoe they saw a beautiful carved house post under the water.
 They stared and studied it for a long time, memorizing it.'
 This is just part of the story but it serves as inspiration for this piece.
 On the front we have a killer whale in human form with a hawk face in his blowhole.
 He has copper eyes to show that he is a supernatural.
 I also have his side fin and tail present.
 The other side has a human face in red looking over the side of his canoe down at the killer whale.
 The handle of this rattle represents the dorsal fin."
 Jay Simeon